railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_import.rst

 certain products should be returned to you a certain number of days after they have been delivered to customers.

-When the products have been delivered Open ERP automatically creates goods receipts for the consigned product.
+When the products have been delivered, OpenERP automatically creates goods receipts for the consigned product.
 The specified date is obviously approximate but enables you to forecast returns.